Explore UAB

 Must commence within 12 weeks of notification of failure by retaking the subject examination.
 In all cases, requests for an extension of this time limit must be approved by the Associate Dean for Undergraduate Medical Education prior to the deadline.

-• 3rd Clerkship Subject Exam Failure
+3rd Clerkship Subject Exam Failure Academic Probation

-Academic Probation; Subject to dismissal
+Subject to dismissal

 If allowed to continue, usually returned to Active in Good Standing upon receipt of passing score on USMLE Step 2 CK provided no other academic issues need resolution

-Required to withdraw from coursework immediately.
+Required to withdraw from coursework immediately

-Placed on a Leave of Absence
+Placed on School-Initiated Leave of Absence

 Dependent upon SASC decision